marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 ### Translating the test and validation sets with evaluation

-After training, the model with the highest translation validation score is used to translate the WMT2016 dev set and test set with `marian-decoder`:
+After training, the model with the highest translation validation score is used to translate the WMT2016 dev set and test set with `marian-decoder`.
+Note again, that none of the commands below required any type of pre-/post-processing.
+The decoder consumes and outputs raw text with SentencePiece doing the tokenization, normalization and segmentation on the fly.
+Similarly, sacreBLEU expects raw text.

 ```
 # translate dev set